KristiyanH/KristiyanH/README.md

 - 👋 Hi, I’m @KristiyanH
-- 👀 I’m interested in ...
-C# .NET Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently studying for a Full-Stack Developer with C#/JS/HTML/CSS at SoftUni
 - 📫 How to reach me - kristiyan.a.hristov@gmail.com